ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

   - Any attacker who can guess a tag ID can query the central server for its location.
   - An attacker can surreptitiously plant an accessory on a target and thus track them by tracking their "own" accessory.

-While location tracking tags have existed for over a decade, they became especially widely-used in the Global North in the last several years as crowd-sourced networks were deployed by major smart phone manufacturers.
+While location tracking tags have existed for over a decade, they became especially widely-used in the Global North in the last several years as crowdsourced networks were deployed by major smart phone manufacturers.
 However, due to their reliance on a high density of non-owner devices for the network to be effective and the relative cost of location tracking tags, location tracker use in the Global South is typically limited to affluent communities.
 If the cost of non-owner devices and location tracking tags decrease, an uptick of unwanted location tracking could also occur in contexts where it is currently infeasible.

 Detecting unwanted location tracking is currently left to individual tracking tag manufacturers and software on non-owner devices.
 Each manufacturer and smartphone operating system has different implementations to prevent unwanted location tracking, which may or may not be compatible with other manufacturers or operating systems.
 The goal of the IETF Detecting Unwanted Location Tracking (DULT) working group is to standardize a protocol between location tracking tags and non-owner devices.